Lunar Laser Ranging experiments: Principle

 To compute the lunar distance precisely, many factors must be considered in addition to the round-trip time of about 2.5 seconds.
-These factors include the location of the Moon in the sky, the relative motion of Earth and the Moon, Earth's rotation, lunar libration, polar motion, weather, speed of light in various parts of air, propagation delay through Earth's atmosphere, the location of the observing station and its motion due to crustal motion and tides, and relativistic effects.
+These factors include the location of the Moon in the sky, the relative motion of Earth and the Moon, Earth's rotation, lunar libration, polar motion, weather, speed of light through various layers of the Earth atmosphere, the location of the observing station and its motion due to crustal motion and tides, and relativistic effects.
 The distance continually changes for a number of reasons, but averages 385000.6 km between the center of the Earth and the center of the Moon.
 The orbits of the Moon and planets are integrated numerically along with the orientation of the Moon called physical libration.

 At the Moon's surface, the beam is about 6.5 km wide (Note: During the round-trip time, an Earth observer will have moved by around 1 km (depending on their latitude).
 This has been presented, incorrectly, as a 'disproof' of the ranging experiment, the claim being that the beam to such a small reflector cannot hit such a moving target.
 However the size of the beam is far larger than any movement, especially for the returned beam.) and scientists liken the task of aiming the beam to using a rifle to hit a moving dime 3 km away.
 The reflected light is too weak to see with the human eye.
 Out of a pulse of 3×10^{17} photons aimed at the reflector, only about 1–5 are received back on Earth, even under good conditions.
 They can be identified as originating from the laser because the laser is highly monochromatic.

 As of 2009, the distance to the Moon can be measured with millimeter precision.
 In a relative sense, this is one of the most precise distance measurements ever made, and is equivalent in accuracy to determining the distance between Los Angeles and New York to within the width of a human hair.